davestewart/axios-actions/docs/extensibility/classes.md

 ## Usage

-A typical use case for Axios Actions is also to extend an existing class:
+A typical use case for Axios Actions is to extend an existing class:

 - adding new instance methods
 - using the constructor to set up logic